 These companies vary in size and the industries they operate in but they are all focused on long term shareholder value creation.

 There is of course a difference between how Berkshire Hathaway invests today versus how Warren Buffett bought stocks when he ran his original investment partnership.
 Buffett is on the record stating recently that were he not constrained by the large size of his investment capital, he would invest with a different strategy that could generate as much as 50% returns per year.
-The strategy he talks about is a simple 2 step strategy that quickly shortlists the most attractive stocks to buy while avoiding would be value traps.
+The strategy he talks about is a simple 2 step strategy that quickly shortlists the best stocks to buy today while avoiding would be value traps.
+We have now augmented this strategy to include an intelligent position sizing and risk management process and we constantly innovate with new ideas to improve the investment process and returns over time.